Abolish ICE: Arizona activists push sheriff to oust agency

 - Cohen pleads guilty, implicates Trump in hush-money scheme VIEW

 “Penzone has the power to stop ICE from entering the jails and he’s not doing so.
 This is to put pressure on Sheriff Penzone that he’s still continuing to do harm in our community,” said Cynthia Diaz, 23.
 Diaz’s mom was arrested by ICE during a raid at their home in 2011.
-She was deported but obtained asylum three years later and once again lives in the Phoenix area with her family.
+She was deported to Mexico, but obtained asylum three years later and once again lives in the Phoenix area with her family.

 Penzone handily beat Arpaio during the 2016 election, bringing hope to immigrant advocates that a new era of enforcement was coming in.
 But many say Penzone is no different than Arpaio, who was convicted of disobeying a judge’s order stop his traffic patrols that targeted immigrants, pardoned by President Donald Trump and is now running for U.S. Senate.